 On September 14, 1930, the present building, built with Indiana gray stone, hand-hewn and shipped by rail to be assembled on land given to the church by Mr. Joseph D. Baker, was dedicated Calvary Methodist Episcopal Church, and is often referred to as “the little cathedral of Western Maryland.”
 On the stone arch hovering over the massive oak doors are carved the words of the Psalmist, “O Come let us make a joyful noise unto the Lord.”

 The vaulted ceiling and the cross-shaped design of the main sanctuary are reminders of the Gothic churches of Europe.
 The interior space is designed with a focus on the transcendent in worship.
 Beautiful stained glass windows depicting the life, miracles, and parables of Jesus surround the sanctuary.
-The large window over the balcony and five others in the Chapel were brought from the old church and were made by Tiffany & Co.
+The large window over the balcony and five others in the Chapel were brought from the old church and were made by Tiffany Studios.
 The reredos, the wooden carving rising above the stone carved altar, was commissioned specifically for Calvary and designed by the Scandinavian sculptor, Sigstredt.

 The organ was built for the church in 1930 by the M.P.
 Moller Company of Hagerstown, Maryland.
 The pipes were originally concealed behind wood and stone grilles above the choir loft.
 In 1975 a complete overhaul of the organ was undertaken and additional pipes were remounted in front of the stone to improve the quality of the sound.